 A further application to court will be required if you’re granted bail but wish to change the conditions imposed on you.
 The advice of an expert criminal lawyer should be sought if you wish to vary your bail conditions.
 In some circumstances, the Director of Public Prosecutions (DPP) may agree to the conditions being changed.

 There are a number of stringent procedures to follow in order to apply for bail, particularly if you’re making an application to the Supreme Court.
-This is where the guidance and expertise of highly experienced lawyers such as our professional team at Hannay Lawyers is invaluable.
+This is where the guidance and expertise of highly experienced lawyers such as our professional team of Sydney Criminal Lawyers at Hannay Lawyers is invaluable.
 Our in-depth knowledge of the steps involved in applying for bail allow us to help you navigate the administrative process and give you the best chance of a successful bail application, at a time when you will need all the help you can get.